yeonsoochung/chicago-service-requests/README.md

 The pbix file can be downloaded here: https://drive.google.com/file/d/1f07mz5zQbfhoZL6nrrBVhBj_5F1k3teo

+I will make attempts to update this dashboard at least once a month.
+I plan to include data that includes two full years (Jan.
+1 - Dec.
+31) prior to updating as well as the current year up to the date my pipeline is executed.

 Below is an image of the first page of my report.

 <p align="center">